Multi-part algebra

 • Set the tasks.
 Use the Simplify task for LL and the Solve equations task for ww and ll.

-If you test the exercise, you will see that Algebrakit complains about student variable ww.
+If you test the exercise, you will see that Algebrakit complains about the variable ww.

-Error message when a student variables does not have a single value
+Error message when a variable does not have a single value

 Adding a domain to enforce a single result Figure: Adding a domain to enforce a single result.